 Sec.
 C6-30-7.
-Referral to Board of Representatives by Opponents of Proposed Amendments284.
+Referral to Board of Representatives by Opponents of Proposed Amendments.

-- (a) Signatures Required on Petition for Referral to Board of Representatives.
-If (i) twenty percent (20%) or more of the Owners (as defined above) of the privately-owned land in the area included in any proposed amendment to the Master Plan, or (ii) the Owners of twenty percent (20%) or more of the privately-owned land located within five hundred (500) feet of the borders of such area, whichever is less, or (iii) three hundred (300) Landowners from anywhere within the City file a signed petition as provided in Sec.
-C6-30-002 within ten (10) days after the official publication of the decision thereon, objecting to the proposed amendment, then said decision shall have no force or effect but the matter shall be referred by the Planning Board to the Board of Representatives within twenty (20) days after such official publication, together with written findings, recommendations and reasons. - (b) Board of Representatives Action.
-The Board of Representatives shall approve or reject such proposed amendment at or before its second regularly scheduled meeting following such referral.
-When acting upon such matters the Board of Representatives shall be guided by the same standards as are prescribed for the
+(a) Signatures Required on Petition for Referral to Board of Representatives.
+If \leq (i) \geq twenty [(20)] percent \leq (20%) \geq or more of the owners of the privately-owned land in the area included in any proposed amendment to the Master Plan, or \leq (ii) \geq the owners of [(20)] percent \leq (20%) \geq or more of the privately-owned land located within five hundred (500) feet of the borders of such area, file a signed petition with the Planning Board within ten $\leq (10) \geq$ days after the official publication of the decision thereon, objecting to the proposed amendment, then said decision shall have no force or effect but the matter shall be referred by the Planning Board to the Board of Representatives within twenty $\leq (20) \geq$ days after such official publication, together with written findings, recommendations and reasons.

-Planning Board in Sec.
-C6-30-3 of this Charter.
+Board of Representatives Action.
+The Board of Representatives shall approve or reject such proposed amendment at or before its second regularly-scheduled meeting following such referral.
+When acting upon such matters the Board of Representatives shall be guided by the same standards as are prescribed for the Planning Board in [Section] < Sec. > C6-30-3 of this Charter.
 The failure of the Board of Representatives either to approve or reject said amendment within the above time limit shall be deemed as approval of the Planning Board's decision.

 Sec.
 C6-30-8.
-Referral to Board of Representatives by Proponents of Proposed Amendments285.
+Referral to Board of Representatives by Proponents of Proposed Amendments.

-- (a) Signatures Required on Petition for Referral to Board of Representatives If (i) more than fifty percent (50%) of the Owners of the privately-owned land in the area included in the proposed amendment to the Master Plan, or (ii) if the Owners of more than fifty percent (50%) of the privately-owned land located within five hundred (500) feet of the borders of such area, whichever is less, or (iii) if seven hundred fifty (750) Landowners from anywhere within the City file a signed petition favoring such amendment as provided in Sec.
-C6-30-002 within ten (10) days after the official publication of contrary decision thereon, said decision shall have no force or effect but the matter shall be referred by the Planning Board to the Board of Representatives within twenty (20) days after such official publication, together with its written findings, recommendations and reasons. - (b) Board of Representatives Action.
-The Board of Representatives shall approve or reject such proposed amendment at or before its second regularly scheduled meeting following such referral.
-When acting upon such matters the Board of Representatives shall be guided by the same standards as are prescribed for the Planning Board in Sec.
-C6-30-3 of this Charter.
+Signatures Required on Petition for Referral to Board of Representatives If <(i) > more than fifty [(50)] percent <(50%) > of the owners of the privately-owned land in the area included in the proposed amendment to the Master Plan, or <(ii) > if the owners of more than fifty [(50)] percent <(50%) > of the privately-owned land located within five hundred (500) feet of the borders of such area, file a signed petition favoring such amendment with the Planning Board within ten <(10) < days after the official publication of contrary decision thereon, said decision shall have no force or effect but the matter shall be referred by the Planning Board to the Board of Representatives within twenty <(20) > days after such official publication, together with its written findings, recommendations and reasons.

+(b) Board of Representatives Action. ➤ The Board of Representatives shall approve or reject such proposed amendment at or before its second regularly-scheduled meeting following such referral.
+When acting upon such matters the Board of Representatives shall be guided by the same standards as are prescribed for the Planning Board in [Section] < Sec. ➤ C6-30-3 of this Charter.
 The failure of the Board of Representatives either to adopt or reject said amendment within the above time limit shall be deemed as approval of the Planning Board's decision.

 Sec.
 C6-30-9.
-Notice of Public Hearings286.
+Notice of Public Hearings.